General and special conditions

 How does the customs transit process work?

-Under customs transit procedures, you or your representative must sign a transit declaration, pledging that the goods will be presented again, intact, at a specified place and within the agreed time limits, by the “principal” (i.e., the party that has assumed responsibility for the goods).
+Under customs transit procedures, you or your representative must sign a transit declaration, pledging that the goods will be presented again, intact, at a specified place and within the agreed time limits, by the “holder of the procedure ” (i.e., the party that has assumed responsibility for the goods).

-Our fees for handling these procedures are specified in the Supplemental Services section of our price list.
+Our fee for handling this procedure is specified in the Supplemental Services section of our price list.

 Dangerous goods regulation (RID)